Where Transformations Are Won or Lost

 -

-AI + data readiness
+AI and data readiness

 -